jclegras/jclegras.github.io/content/posts/special-permissions.md

 Effective UID   = 0
 Real GID        = 1000
 Effective GID   = 999
-# Avec setgid, le GID adopté par le processus vaut celui du groupe du fichier exécutable
+# With setgid, the GID adopted by the process is that of the group of the executable file
-# Le setuid étant encore fixé, l'effective UID vaut toujours celui de root
+# Since setuid is still set, the effective UID remains that of root

 {{< /highlight >}}

-Pour commencer, on constate que lorsque les bits setuid sont marqués, l'*effective UID* est fixé à *root*, propriétaire du fichier.
+To begin with, we observe that when the setuid bits are set, the *effective UID* is set to *root*, the owner of the file.

-De même, lorsque les bits setgid sont marqués, l'*effective GID* est fixé à *docker*, groupe du fichier.
+Similarly, when the setgid bits are set, the *effective GID* is set to *docker*, the group of the file.

-Par ailleurs, les bits setuid (4) et setgid (2) étant marqués, l'octet de plus haut niveau vaut bien 4 + 2 = 6.
+Furthermore, since both setuid (4) and setgid (2) bits are set, the highest-order octet is indeed 4 + 2 = 6.

-Finalement, le processus représentant l'exécution du fichier *main.go* vaut bien jclegras:jclegras (1000:1000) lorsque les permissions spéciales ne sont pas fixées du tout.
+Finally, the process representing the execution of the *main.go* file is indeed jclegras:jclegras (1000:1000) when no special permissions are set at all.

-__Besoin__ : lister les fichiers avec setuid qui conduirait à un effective UID égale à root
+__Requirement__: list files with setuid that would result in an effective UID equal to root

-Voici un exemple conduit sur le répertoire */bin*:
+Here is an example conducted on the */bin* directory:
 {{< highlight bash >}}
 $ find /bin -user root -perm -4000 -exec ls -ldb {} \;